-35 Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?
+Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?

-No, cross-border transfer of PII does not trigger a requirement to notify or obtain authorisation from a supervisory authority.
+No, cross-border transfer of personally identifiable information (PII) does not trigger a requirement to notify or obtain authorisation from a supervisory authority.

 Further transfer